HanneWhitt/llm-aligned-rl/README.md

 First, modern LLMs have a deep and broad latent knowledge of human values, which is simple to elicit.
 This is natural given the depth and breadth of their training sets, which feature both philosopical texts examining complex ethical dilemmas, and vast volumes of text written by ordinary people, describing, explictly or implicitly, the common-sense values of everyday life.

 Second, research into tuning LLMs to behave as we would like has, in broad terms, been very successful.
-Using Reinforcement Learning from Human Feedback (RLHF), guidance based on human-produced datasets on the order of just ~10^4 samples can bring about drastic improvements in helpfulness, harmlessness and honesty.
-Further to this, it may be that we do not need to produce LLMs that behave in full alignment to our values in order to use them to supervise RL: it could be sufficient to have (i) a helpful LLM, with (ii) strong latent knowledge of human values.
-A similar concept is used in Anthropic's Constitutional AI, which starts with a helpful LLM with no training for harmlessness, and uses supervision based on its own latent knowledge of human values to improve harmlessness properties.
+Using Reinforcement Learning from Human Feedback (RLHF), guidance based on human-produced datasets on the order of just ~10<sup>4</sup> samples can bring about drastic improvements in helpfulness, harmlessness and honesty.
+Further to this, it may be that we do not need to produce LLMs that themselves behave in full alignment to our values in order to use them to supervise RL: it could be sufficient to have (i) a helpful LLM, with (ii) strong latent knowledge of human values.
+A similar concept is used in Anthropic's Constitutional AI [XXX], which starts with a helpful LLM with no training for harmlessness, and uses supervision based on its own latent knowledge of human values to improve harmlessness properties.

 Third, the emergence of multimodal LLMs makes it possible for them to provide supervision on a much broader range of tasks.
 In this work, LLM image comprehension is used to supervise agent behaviour in a simple game; more generally, it seems possible that generative models will ultimately be able to supervise any task, based on input of any data modality.